NIC-VICOROB/SUNet-architecture/README.md

-# SUNet-architecture
+# SUNet: a deep learning architecture for acute stroke lesion segmentation and outcome prediction in multimodal MRI

-Development framework for evaluation of deep learning architectures for "SUNet: a deep learning architecture for acute stroke lesion segmentation and outcome prediction in multimodal MRI".
+Development framework for evaluation of deep learning architectures in the paper (https://arxiv.org/abs/1810.13304)

 ## Installation